Amaan-198/Encryptix/README.md

-Encryptix Internship codes my by me using python.
+Encryptix Internship codes made by me using python.